-The catering server’s job description involves picking up, delivering, setting up, servicing, and breaking down of catering events.
+The catering server is responsible for picking up, delivering, setting up, servicing, and breaking down of catering events.

-Catering servers are responsible for ensuring optimum guest satisfaction is achieved during events and other banquet services the company renders.
+Their job description entails ensuring that optimum guest satisfaction is achieved during events and other banquet services the company renders.

 Their duties include bar tending, running food, carving stations, buffets, and restocking products and supplies following the standard of the event.